railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

     cdk deploy
     ```

-*If you experience any problems with the AWS utilities used in this step, you can create and configure the CloudFront Distribution manually using the AWS Management Console, using the same settings defined in the "cloudfront-stack.ts" file.*
+*If you experience any problems with the AWS utilities used in this step, you can create and configure the CloudFront distribution manually using the AWS Management Console, using the same settings defined in the "cloudfront-stack.ts" file.*

 ### Checkpoint 2

 Great job!
-You should now have a CloudFront Distribution pointed to your Fastify service in Railway.
+You should now have a CloudFront distribution pointed to your Fastify service in Railway.
 Your distribution will be assigned a domain similar to the one below:

 - `https://d1a23bcdefg.cloudfront.net`